 This shop is all about Korean shaved ice, aka bingsu!
 They have 7 different flavors of bingsu and the most popular is the Injeolmi Bingsu.
 It features a big bowl of milk shaved ice with kinako, sweet red bean paste, homemade mochi, almond flakes and sweetened condensed milk.

-Protip: get an extra serving of sweetened condensed milk on the side for no extra charge.
+Protip: Get an extra serving of sweetened condensed milk on the side for no extra charge.
 You'll need it for the middle layers of the dessert (because it's only drizzled on top).
 So good!
-So refreshing!
+So refreshing.

 Minamoto Kitchoan

-Great Food Spots That Have Closed:
+Great Food Spots That Closed / Are Closing:

 Closed: Shirokiya Japan Village Walk